Rajput-Neha-Jitendra/Java-Practicles-and-Projects-/Java_Projects/Number Checker/ README.md

-# 📊 Number Master – Java GUI App
+# 📊 NumberChecker – Java GUI App

 A beautiful and easy-to-use Java Swing application that checks properties of a number such as:
+- ✅ Even / Odd
 - ✅ Armstrong
 - ✅ Prime
-- ✅ Even / Odd
+- ✅ Palindrome
 - ✅ Factorial
-- ✅ Palindrome
 - ✅ Check All (summary)

 ---